 Museums and heritage organisations, large and small, have quickly felt the impact of closure due to the Coronavirus pandemic.
 Many face significant financial challenges as they try to model what the future holds for both their teams and the collections they care for.
 Whatever the organisation’s business model, good fundraising practice can be a cornerstone to recovery.
 National Museums Scotland have produced guidance which suggest practical ways to fundraise in consideration of the limitations of lockdown and closure.

-UK Heads of Conservation Group have shared this guidance on the conservation and care of collections during the shutdown resulting from COVID-19 (Coronavirus).
+UK Heads of Conservation Group shared this guidance on the conservation and care of collections during the shutdown resulting from COVID-19 (Coronavirus).

-With museums and heritage organisation necessarily closed during the COVID-19 (Coronavirus) lockdown, collections are being held dormant for a significant period, increasing the risk of general deterioration caused by the environment, pollutants and pests, as well as reduced levels of preventive monitoring and control.
+With museums and heritage organisation necessarily closed during the COVID-19 (Coronavirus) lockdown, collections were held dormant for a significant period, increasing the risk of general deterioration caused by the environment, pollutants and pests, as well as reduced levels of preventive monitoring and control.
 The UK Heads of Conservation Group and ICON have produced a guidance document on 'waking up' collections post-lockdown.

-National Museums Scotland’s Learning and Programmes team have produced guidance to offer practical ways in which museums can continue to develop their schools learning offer.
+National Museums Scotland’s Learning and Programmes team produced guidance to offer practical ways in which museums can continue to develop their schools learning offer.

 The closure of Scottish schools on 20 March 2020 due to COVID -19 led to a wholesale move to digital, home-based learning for pupils and teachers.
 National Museums Scotland launched a survey on 19 June 2020 to capture the experiences of teachers providing digital learning across Scotland during this time period, as well as ideas for ongoing engagement in the new school year.

 This report sets out the key findings of the questionnaire from 19 June until 2 July (the end of the Scottish summer term) during which time 333 responses were collected.
-The questionnaire will remain open until 31 August and a second report will follow in September summarising the overall findings and key differences between the two time periods.

 National Museums Scotland established a new programme of Digital Schools Sessions in November 2020 to engage directly with schools whilst they were unable to visit in person.
 Between November and December 2020, we delivered 22 live online schools workshops.
 Following the second closure of museums and the move to learning from home in January 2021, we adapted this offer to pre-recorded sessions.
 To assist us in assessing the impact and reach of our sessions, we evaluated a range of data.
 The key findings, and suggestions for the future can be found in this report.